NYCAASC/website/README.md

-# nycaasc
+# website
-Potential Website for NYCAASC
+Website for the NYC Asian American Student Conference - updated for 2019